s070681/beads_viewer/README.md

 ### The "Cognitive Offloading" Strategy
 The primary design goal of the Robot Protocol is **Cognitive Offloading**.
 Large Language Models (LLMs) are probabilistic engines; they are excellent at semantic reasoning (coding, writing) but notoriously unreliable at algorithmic graph traversal (finding cycles, computing shortest paths).
+The two-phase analyzer returns degree/topo/density immediately and completes PageRank/Betweenness/HITS/Eigenvector/Critical Path/Cycles asynchronously with size-aware timeouts and hashed caching, so repeat robot calls stay fast when the graph hasn’t changed.

 If you feed an Agent raw `beads.jsonl` data, you are forcing the Agent to:
 1. Parse thousands of lines of JSON.